 IMPULSES & FEELINGS

 Unfortunately most people equate feelings with impulses.
-An animal responds instinctively and cannot ‘feel’ in a human sense.
+An animal responds instinctively and does not ‘feel’ in a human sense.
 An animal behaves impulsively.
 An animal cannot savour the life of the heart.
 This life of the Spirit of God is a gift of God reserved for humans.

 Human happiness can never be found by instinctively satisfying our animal instincts and impulses.
 The human heart is created for much more.
 As St. Augustine proclaims: ‘you have made us for yourself O Lord, and our hearts are restless until they rest in you’.